Truttle1/Flug/README.md

 ### Now made with 100% more Kotlin!

-Flug is a simple functional programming language made by Truttle1 to learn how programming language implementation works.
+Flug is a simple programming language made by Truttle1 to learn how programming language implementation works.

 ## Features